subsquid/docs/docs/squid-cli/installation.md

 ## 0. Install and setup Squid CLI

-First, install the latest version of Subsquid CLI as a global `npm` package:
+First, install the latest version of Squid CLI as a global `npm` package:
 ```bash
 npm i -g @subsquid/cli@latest
 ```